testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark: **Do:** On why these tests should be 1st in the workflow.

-Natural step when having req, double-verification loop,  This bullet will get written in 2 days ⏱
+Natural step when having req, double-verification loop, right focus - Not the entire world, then consider writing others (see next) This bullet will get written in 2 days ⏱

 <br/><br/>